-Riding Tibet was the culmination of many years of wondering what this mystical region on the roof of the world was really like and while there are manifold ways to prepare for such a journey, for me there were only two real options – research it all in advance, or just go…
+Riding Tibet was the culmination of many years of wondering… What is this mystical region on the roof of the world really like?
+And while there are manifold ways to prepare for such a journey.
+For me there were only two real options – research it all in advance, or just go…

-I have done similar journeys both ways, but with riding Tibet I quickly gravitated towards the latter option as I knew I would want to go back and figured that by embarking on the initial journey with a completely open mind, I would better understand what I didn’t know and therefore what I needed to learn before returning.
+I have done similar journeys both ways.
+But with riding Tibet I quickly gravitated towards the latter option as I knew I would want to go back.
+So I figured that by embarking on the initial journey with a completely open mind, I would better understand what I didn’t know and therefore what I needed to learn before returning.

-Then I stumbled on the idea of riding Tibet and found somebody who not only had done it, but had the bikes and access to qualified guides who could accompany us.
+Then I stumbled on the idea of riding Tibet.
+And not only found somebody who not only had done it – important right?
+But had the bikes and access to qualified guides who could accompany us!
 So the adventure began and about six months later our party of 8 met in Chengdu ready to fly in to Lhasa the following day.

 Never having been there, and because I decided not to do any research, my perception of Lhasa was of an almost fairy-tale like palace that was perched high upon a hill, surrounded by a village where the ordinary people live in their traditional Tibetan style houses.

 I was definitely not expecting six-lane highways and shopping malls right beside the Potala Palace.
 But I quickly realized that most of Lhasa has been turned into just another Chinese city.
 All of which start to look very much the same if you spend any time in the country.

 About 2km east of the Potala Palace is the Chengguan, or inner-urban, district which is more commonly known as the old Tibetan quarter.

 Prior to Tibet’s “liberation” in 1951, and its subsequent incorporation in to the People’s Republic of China, a map of Lhasa would have shown the Potala Palace and the small village of Shol, at one end of town, and the general area now referred to as the old Tibetan quarter at the other – with nothing much in between.